Comeon2022/wikjsisecure/README.md

 # Deploy the complete solution with monitoring
 terraform apply

+# When prompted, enter:
-# When prompted, enter your GCP Project ID
+# 1. Your GCP Project ID (e.g., my-gcp-project-123456)
-# Example: my-gcp-project-123456
+# 2. Your email address for alerts (e.g., admin@company.com)
 ```

 ### Step 5: Access Your Wiki & Dashboard